Stacked Penalized Logistic Regression for Selecting Views in Multi-View Learning: Discussion

 \section{Discussion}

 In our real data examples, $\text{StaPLR}^+$ provided similar or better classification accuracy than the group lasso, while selecting a similar or lower number of views.
 Although the models produced by $\text{StaPLR}^+$ in the colitis data were sparser at the view level than those produced by the group lasso, they were not sparser at the feature level: $\text{StaPLR}^+$ tended to select a smaller number of views with a larger number of features, while the group lasso tended to select a larger number of views with a smaller number of features.
-In our simulation experiments on different view sizes (Section \ref{sect:viewsizes}) we observed that $\text{StaPLR}^+$ favored views containing fewer features, under the condition that the views contained the same amount of signal strength in an $L_2$-sense.
+In our simulation experiments on different view sizes (Section \ref{sect:viewsizes}) we observed that $\text{StaPLR}^+$ favored views containing fewer features, under the condition that the views contained the same amount of signal strength in an $L_2$ sense.
 Although this condition allowed us to investigate the effect of the number of features in isolation from the effect of signal strength, it is unlikely for such a condition to be satisfied in real data.
 In its presented form, StaPLR does not explicitly favor smaller views, but if such behavior is desired a scaling factor depending on the number of features can easily be added.
 In this article we chose a specific parameterization of StaPLR aimed at selecting or discarding entire views.
 If sparsity within views is desired this could be achieved by, for example, employing an $L_1$ penalty for the base-learner.
 This indicates that StaPLR may also form an alternative to other complex penalties such as the sparse group lasso \citep{Simon2013}.
 In our simulations, fitting models using StaPLR was considerably faster than the group lasso although in practice this will depend on the number of views, view size, and available computational resources.
 As all simulations were performed on a batch scheduling cluster, and such an environment is not ideal for comparing computation speed, we opted not to include a formal speed comparison in our results.
-However, a plot comparing the computation time of both methods is included in the Appendix.
+However, a plot comparing the computation time of both methods can be observed in Figure \ref{fig:computation_time}.
 Our experience suggests that in the event of a small number of views compared with the number of features per view, a large speed-up can be gained even without any parallelization, by using coordinate-wise rather than block-wise updating.
 Parallelization can increase this computational speed advantage even further.
-The parameter space of StaPLR is very restricted compared with applications of MVS with multiple or more complex base-learners.
-We chose logistic regression as the base learner since it is among the best-known classifiers in a variety of scientific fields, and because it produces class probabilities rather than simple class labels to use as input for the meta-learner.
-In a real life setting, one could choose a different base-learner for each view based on domain knowledge, or even try to learn the best base-learner for each view from a set of candidates.
-More complex base-learners may be able to capture non-linear relationships and increase predictive performance, but this often comes at a cost in terms of model interpretability.
-We chose the lasso to perform view selection since it is fast to train and remains a very popular method.
-Despite its known drawbacks, we found in our experiments that when the lasso was used as the meta-learner in an MVS model with additional nonnegativity constraints, the probability of including superfluous views remained low across all experimental conditions.
-Nevertheless, the lasso with tuning parameter selected through cross-validation may not necessarily be the best possible meta-learner.
-Two-step procedures such as the \textit{adaptive lasso} \citep{adaptive_lasso}, nonconvex penalties such as SCAD \citep{SCAD}, or a different way of choosing the penalty parameter \citep{stability_selection} could further increase performance.
-One could even apply multiple feature-selecting meta-learners and combine their results using some aggregation method \citep{bolon2019}.
-These alternatives can be considerably more computationally expensive than the regular lasso model.
-However, the use of such methods is still more feasible when applied to the MVS meta-learning problem (which only has a number of features equal to the number of views) than when applied to the full group-wise feature selection problem.